Neptune

 When Uranus was discovered in 1781, two scientists observing the Uranus found that the Uranus didn’t follow its predicted path, but it was pulled out of the orbit at some locations.
 They thought that planet must be pulled due to the gravitational pull from another planet, so they used mathematics to predict the path of that unknown planet.
 Berlin observatory following predicted path of the unknown planet found the new planet and named it Neptune.

-The only spacecraft that visited the Neptune is Voyager 2, which closely reached it on 1989.
+The only Spacecraft that visited the Neptune is Voyager 2, which closely reached it on 1989.
 No further visits to Neptune are planned yet.